Skip to content

 Work backwards from the conclusion: a mind that ‘kept everything’ supposedly ‘could not think.’
 That only follows if thinking means leaving most of experience out — so B is the premise the argument quietly rests on.
 A raises reliability, which the passage never weighs; C contradicts ‘mostly without our noticing’; D smuggles in a claim about intellect the passage never makes.
 The question rewards finding the hidden premise, not recalling a fact.

 Most points are lost to the clock, not to difficulty.
-Every question is worth the same mark — so a brutal one and an easy one are worth identical points.
+Within a section, every question is worth the same mark — so a brutal one and an easy one are worth identical points.
 Spend your minutes accordingly.

 The golden rule